Pest Resistant Insulation

-Today when builders or homeowners install insulation, it is important to take advantage of the moment and use proper pest resistant insulation to prevent un-want pests that can live in attics and walls.
-This insulation serves a dual purpose as it can provide full pest protection, fire resistance and lower your utility costs.
+Today when builders or homeowners install insulation, it is important to take advantage of the moment and use proper pest resistant insulation to prevent unwanted pests that can live in attics and walls.
+This insulation serves a dual purpose as it can provide full pest protection, fire resistance, and lower your utility costs.
 The results are better energy savings and a pest-free environment.

 The most common place to install insulation is in the attic and inside walls for energy savings and better sound control properties.
 Now insulation can guard your home against many common pests and prevent future hidden nesting areas in your homes.
 Different kinds of insulation can control and repel pests such as termites, fleas, beetles, ants, cockroaches, and silverfish!
 Certain cellulose insulation products can provide permanent and continuous pest protection and can guard against mold and mildew as well.
 Many products are made of 100% recycled paper which is another draw for people who want to be environmentally friendly while protecting their homes.